amandacqi/GenAIBioMedAssignment1/README.md

 Please **Don't change the other parts, especially the seed and the hyperparameters we give notes**

 <h2>Training</h2>
+Following the command below to finetune the model:

 ```ruby
 python train.py
 ```

 <h3>Design</h3>

+To achieve design, we'll provide the first 64 tokens as the prompt to the model and then the finetuned model will generate a full protein sequence autoregressively conditioned on the provided prompt.
+To achieve design, just follow the command below:

 ```ruby
 python inference.py